-Children at Royal Surrey will now be able to choose from a fleet of miniature Tesla’s to drive to their operation.
+Children at the Trust will now be able to choose from a fleet of miniature Tesla’s to drive to their operation.

 After our first car was kindly donated by an anonymous member of staff, we have since received two more cars from a local mother and daughter and a couple from Richmond.

 Natalie Gohchaeuk from Guildford and her ten year old daughter Sophia, donated their miniature Tesla after wanting to make a positive difference.

 Our third car was generously donated by a couple from Richmond who presented it to the ward staff and patients on Friday.